Prathvini30/emotion-detection/README.md

-Emotion Detection
+Emotion Detection (Text-Based)
 Overview

-The Emotion Detection project is a machine learning application designed to analyze and classify human emotions from facial expressions using deep learning techniques.
-This project leverages a pre-trained model to identify emotions such as happiness, sadness, anger, surprise, fear, disgust, and neutral states.
+The Emotion Detection project is a machine learning web application that detects the emotions conveyed in user-written text.
+Users can type sentences, and the system predicts emotions such as happy, sad, angry, surprise, fear, disgust, or neutral.

+The project features a user-friendly Streamlit interface and a pre-trained NLP model to classify emotions accurately.

 Features

-Emotion Classification: Detects and classifies facial expressions into seven distinct emotions.

-Real-Time Analysis: Capable of processing live video streams for immediate emotion recognition.
+Text Input: Users can write a sentence or paragraph.

+Emotion Prediction: Detects emotions in the text in real-time.

-User-Friendly Interface: Built with Streamlit for an intuitive and interactive user experience.
+Interactive UI: Built with Streamlit for easy use.

-Pre-trained Model: Utilizes a MobileNetV2 model fine-tuned on a facial emotion dataset for accurate predictions.
+Pre-trained Model: Uses a fine-tuned NLP model for emotion classification.

 Technologies Used

-Python: Programming language for backend development.
+Python: Core programming language.

-Streamlit: Framework for building the interactive web interface.
+Streamlit: Web interface for interactive usage.

+Transformers (Hugging Face): Pre-trained NLP models for text-based emotion detection.

-TensorFlow/Keras: Deep learning libraries for model implementation.
+PyTorch / TensorFlow: Deep learning backend for model inference.

-OpenCV: Library for video capture and image processing.

-Hugging Face Transformers: For advanced NLP tasks (if applicable).
+Pandas / NumPy: Data processing and handling.